appijumbo/get-git/README.md

 );
 ```

-Later experimented with authorization token on the fetch
+Later experimented with authorization token in the header on the fetch in `<Search />`
+NOTE: This is commented out in case this creates issues for others installiing without a token

 ### Outstanding bugs